courselabs/kubernetes/labs/persistentvolumes/README.md

 Refresh the site with the new container and it loads instantly.

+If you delete the Pod then the Deployment will create a replacement - with a new EmptyDir volume which will be empty.

 > ℹ Data in EmptyDir volumes has the same lifecycle as the Pod.
 When the Pod is replaced, the data is lost.

 ## External storage with PersistentVolumeClaims